Ángel Reyna: América

 goalscoring champion of the Clausura 2011.
 He made team history by scoring 13 goals making him the second Mexican-born goalscoring champion, the last one being Cuauhtemoc Blanco in 1998, who scored 16 goals.

 On 24 October 2011, Reyna was separated from the first team after saying that the team's captain, Aquivaldo Mosquera, was made of "water" and that América had a defense of "plastic".
 América was in the 16th position of the league and had one of the worst defenses in the tournament.
 After that declarations Reyna was separated of the team.

 Monterrey

+2011–12: Debut season and CONCACAF Champions League title

 On 21 December 2011, Reyna joined C.F.
 Monterrey.
 He scored 4 goals and 3 assist in his first tournament with Monterrey.
 His team won the 2011-12 CONCACAF Champions League and was the runner-up for the Mexican Clausura 2012.

+2012–13: Loan to Pachuca

 He showed off on the CONCACAF following tournament by scoring a hat-trick in the 5–0 victory over Chorrillo F.C. in the opening match.

-Loan to Pachuca

 In 2013, Reyna was sent on loan to Pachuca where he scored five goals in 16 matches played.